MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/query/optimize-performance.md

 ---
 # Optimize performance using OData

-This article describes ways you can optimize performance when retrieving data using OData.
+This article describes ways you can optimize performance when retrieving data from Dataverse.
+These principles apply when using OData as well.

 [!INCLUDE [cc-query-antipatterns](../../includes/cc-query-antipatterns.md)]

-## Late Materialize query

-## Query Hints

-## No lock

-## Union Hint

 ### See also